- 14 Reasons Why You’re Not Losing Weight

 For example, early-morning sunlight triggers the adrenal gland to release more cortisol, an important hormone that makes us feel energetic and ready to go.
 Conversely, blue light exposure from artificial sources — as opposed to the red and orange light emitted in nature at sunset — inhibits the release of melatonin, a hormone that is crucial in maintaining healthy sleep patterns.

 If you’re struggling with losing weight and aren’t sleeping well, I recommend increasing your exposure to natural sunlight during the day and avoiding exposure to artificial junk light in the evening.
 Get outside as much as possible in the morning and during the day, and expose as much of your naked skin to the sun as possible.
-In the evening, consider wearing blue light-blocking glasses like the ones I use.
+In the evening, consider wearing blue light-blocking glasses, like these from Bon Charge that I wear.

 10. Thyroid Issues